Phoenix Central Park

-Phoenix Central Park is a performing arts venue and private art gallery located at 37-49 O'Connor Street, Chippendale, New South Wales, Australia.
-The location is within the Chippendale Heritage Conservation Area (HCA), item ‘C9’ on Schedule 5 of the Sydney Environmental Plan (LEP) 2012.
-The site is also within the Chippendale Locality as described in Section 2.3.1 of the Sydney Development Control Plan (DCP) 2012.
+Phoenix Central Park is a performing arts venue and private art gallery located at 37–49 O'Connor Street, Chippendale, New South Wales, Australia.
+The location is within the Chippendale Heritage Conservation Area, item C9 on Schedule 5 of the Sydney Environmental Plan 2012.
+The site is also within the Chippendale Locality as described in Section 2.3.1 of the Sydney Development Control Plan 2012.

 History of the site

 Establishment of the suburb and street

 Between 1788 and 1824 the area south of Sydney town was devoted to farming relying on water from Blackwattle Swamp Creek and brick and tile manufacture based on the local clay.
 Land to the south of the subject site was granted to William Chippendale in 1815, and in 1825 Governor Brisbane granted land bounding onto Parramatta Road to the pardoned convict Robert Cooper, a onetime London distiller, who built the Brisbane Distillery there.
-The southern part of Cooper's grant, including the subject site, remained as grazing land until the 1840s, when Cooper built workers’ housing including a row of over fifty cottages known as Cooper's Row, an early element in Chippendale's street layout and effectively today's O’Connor Street.
+The southern part of Cooper's grant, including the subject site, remained as grazing land until the 1840s, when Cooper built workers’ housing including a row of over fifty cottages known as Cooper's Row, an early element in Chippendale's street layout and effectively today's O'Connor Street.

 Residential evolution of the site

-The two-room timber and shingle houses making up Cooper's Row were of notoriously poor quality: the Sydney Morning Herald of March 8, 1851 suggested that ‘the tenants will awake some morning with a weightier covering on them than the bed-clothes.’
+The two-room timber and shingle houses making up Cooper's Row were of notoriously poor quality: The Sydney Morning Herald of March 8, 1851 suggested that "the tenants will awake some morning with a weightier covering on them than the bed-clothes".
 They were demolished in the 1850s following acquisition by the recently arrived English businessman Clark Irving.
-Irving with carpenter Peter Royal built ‘fourteen cottages and one public house’ on the site, naming the houses Adelaide Terrace after Irving's wife, with Royal himself occupying what later became 37 O’Connor Street.
+Irving with carpenter Peter Royal built "fourteen cottages and one public house" on the site, naming the houses Adelaide Terrace after Irving's wife, with Royal himself occupying what later became 37 O'Connor Street.
 In 1861 the houses were described as two-storey brick, slate-roofed buildings with four rooms; by 1863 a fifth room, probably a kitchen, had been added.
-Tenants included Miss Meta Mantle's ladies’ school, James Carroll, a solicitor, and Ebenezer Dibley, a bricklayer.
+Tenants included Miss Meta Mantle's ladies' school, James Carroll, a solicitor, and Ebenezer Dibley, a bricklayer.

-In 1873 the terrace and adjacent hotel were purchased by Bernhard Holtermann, an immigrant gold miner, merchant and member of parliament.
-Renamed Holtermann's Terrace, the houses, featuring verandas with concave iron roofs and shuttered French windows, were auctioned in 1876, when they were described in the Sydney Morning Herald as ‘repaired, painted, decorated and made equal to new’, ‘in a populous and improving part of the city’.
-By 1881 the terrace had become 37-49 O’Connor Street, named for the City of Sydney alderman Daniel O’Connor.
+In 1873 the terrace and adjacent hotel were purchased by Bernhardt Holtermann, an immigrant gold miner, merchant and member of parliament.
+Renamed Holtermann's Terrace, the houses, featuring verandas with concave iron roofs and shuttered French windows, were auctioned in 1876, when they were described in the Sydney Morning Herald as "repaired, painted, decorated and made equal to new ... in a populous and improving part of the city".
+By 1881 the terrace had become 37–49 O'Connor Street, named for the City of Sydney alderman Daniel O'Connor.
 The terrace and corner hotel were acquired by Tooth & Co.
 Ltd as part of their hotel holdings, and sold in 1920, by which time the slate roofs had been replaced with corrugated iron.